huajosh/Spikey-Low-sayings/MsLow.md

 - can someone answer?
 Why no one answer? 'silence' (某某人) can you tell me? 'silence' hello??
 - y = mx + c
 -no working no mark
+tristan from Hongkong need to pay income tax